ojo5/snakeInC/README.md

 Draw a filled rectangle within the window.
 Movement of a rectangle with keybuttons.

+### Bugs
+Needs to press twice a button twice before starting.
+Collect a point before growth.

 ### Prerequisites
 A Linux environment with Xlib development libraries installed.
 GCC (GNU Compiler Collection) for compiling the code.